James-VT/MS4_White_Whale_Fundraising/README.md

 2. Once you're signed-up, this'll be your landing page.
 3. Click on the user icon in the top right corner of the screen.
 This opens a dropdown menu.
 Click "Your repositories."
 4. You'll then see a list of your repositories.
-5. In the list of repositories, click the repository you want - in this case, Halo Pizza.
+5. In the list of repositories, click the repository you want - in this case, White Whale Fundraising.
 6. Then, from the bar along the top (not the nav bar - lower, under the repo name) click Settings.
 7. On the Settings page, click "Pages" from the left-hand menu.
 8. In the Pages options, before you've deployed, your "Branch" under "Source" will have a default value of none.
 Click this, then set it to Main or Master depending on the version you're using.
 Mine, having been already deployed, says Master and yours will too when deployed, but ignore that discrepancy for now.